CityOfLosAngeles/open-sdg-site-starter/README.md

 **To build the development site locally and have `_site` directory updated and available:**

 `bundle exec jekyll build --config _config.yml,_config_prod.yml`.
 Note you may need to change the `remote_data_prefix:` in `_config_prod.yml` appropraitely as you see fit.
 Run `./scripts/test/html_proofer_prod.sh` to perform html validation.

+### GitHub Actions

+GitHub Actions is used for building, verifying, and deploying the site contents.
+The production GitHub Actions workflow file, `BuildNDeployProd.yml` is currently configured to build, verify, and deploy the site to the production environment.
+The development GitHub Actions workflow file, `BuildNDeployDev.yml` currently is configured to build and verify the site when git pushes are made to any branch but `production` verifying changes within the branch that was pushed.
+On git pushes to the `development` branch, the workflow will proceed to build, verify, and deploy the site to the development environment.